Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

+Recall that prediction involves substituting the defined feature functions and the learned weights for them into formula (4) in Section 4.1 to get the conditional probability of each possible transform \textbf{t} for the AST nodes \textbf{n}.

-CRF typically outputs the most likely prediction using the MAP query $\textbf{t}^{*} = {\text{argmax}_{\textbf{t}}} \emph{p}(\textbf{t}|\textbf{n})$.
+Typically, CRFs output the single most likely prediction by using the MAP (Maximum a Posteriori) \cite{PGM} query: $\textbf{t} = {\text{argmax}_{\textbf{t}' \in {\Omega}_{\textbf{n}}}} \emph{p}(\textbf{t}'|\textbf{n})$.
 As said in the section about learning, the learning process needs to calculate the marginal probability $p (\textbf{t}_{c}| \textbf{n}_{c})$ for a certain clique \emph{c}.
-These are the two inference problems arise in CRF, and \emph{can be seen as fundamentally the same operation on two different semirings} \cite{CRF2}.
+These are the two inference problems that arise in CRFs, and \emph{can be seen as fundamentally the same operation on two different semirings} \cite{CRF2}.
 To change the marginalization problem to the maximization problem, we just need to substitute maximization calculation for addition calculation.

-When the associated undirected graphs with CRF have cycles, typically approximate inference algorithms have to be used.
+When the associated undirected graphs with CRF model have cycles, typically approximate inference algorithms have to be used.
 However, one advantage of our CRF model is that the maximal clique in the undirected graph is triangle, for which efficient exact inference algorithms are available.
-The process is first using \emph{junction tree algorithm} to change the graph into a tree, and then \emph{belief propagation} can be used to do the inference \cite{CRF2}.
-We refer readers to \cite{junction} for details about junction tree algorithm and \cite{belief} for details about belief propagation algorithm.
+The process is first using \emph{junction tree algorithm} to change the graph into a tree, and then \emph{belief propagation algorithm} can be used to do the inference \cite{CRF2}.
+We refer readers to \cite{junction} and \cite{belief} for details about junction tree algorithm and belief propagation algorithm respectively.

 The belief propagation algorithm is also called message-passing algorithm, and the marginal distributions are recursively computed using messages exchanged between all the nodes in the junction tree.
-When it comes to the original undirected graph for CRF, let \emph{c} be a maximal clique and the set $N^c$ be its neighbour maximal clique set, i.e., the set of maximal cliques that have common nodes with \emph{c}.
+When it comes to the original undirected graphs for CRFs, let \emph{c} be a maximal clique and the set $N^c$ be its neighbour maximal clique set, i.e., the set of maximal cliques that have common nodes with \emph{c}.
 One can informally interpret message passing as that the marginal distribution of \emph{c} is determined by summing over all the admissible label assignments for the nodes of each $c^, \in N^c$, and for each $c^,$, its marginal distribution in turn relies on all the admissible label assignments for all of its neighbour maximal cliques.